jaohar/jaohar.github.io/whoweare.md

 ---
-title: 'Our services'
+title: 'Who we are'
 layout: landing
-description: 'These are our services<br />look at all of them'
+description: 'This is info about us<br />there is more text here'
-image: assets/images/pic12.jpg
+image: assets/images/pic03.jpg
 nav-menu: true
 ---